jcarver989/js-fixtures/README.md

 ### Generating Fixtures
-After you've defined all your fixtures and are ready to generate them.
+After you have defined your fixtures and are ready to generate them.
 This will call generate() on every fixture that has been created so far.

     JsFixtures.generate_all